 Volunteers are the backbone and driving force of the VITA Program.
 They are recruited from the community, other non-profits, for-profit organizations, and educational institutions.
 They are required to train and pass an IRS certification exam in order to prepare tax returns and then spend evenings and weekends from late January to mid-April preparing tax returns for eligible Hawaii residents and saving them money.

-The Hawaii VITA Program began in 2006 with 4 sites on Oahu and 32 volunteers.
-During the last tax season (2018), we had over 200 volunteers working at sites located in every county in the State.
-Thus far, our VITA volunteers have helped 47,887 Hawaii residents save more than $9.7 Million in tax preparation fees.
+Thus far, our VITA volunteers have helped 55,821 Hawaii residents save more than $13.9 Million in tax preparation fees.
 The money saved by these taxpayers are used to purchase much needed goods and services which, in turn, benefits local businesses.